CJohns203/ng-auction/README.md

 # NG AUCTION

-Angular 7 practice project with client and server.
+Angular 7 practice project with Express server.

 To build the client: